ECU News Services

 Eighteen medical schools earned bronze awards for graduating a three-year average of 20 to 24.9 percent of medical students into first-year positions in family practice residency.

-According to Dr. Dean Patton
+Dr. Dean Patton

 , chairman of the Department of Family Medicine at the medical school, the award isn't just for his department.
 "This award is not just about a strong Department of Family Medicine.
 It is about the entire Brody School of Medicine being committed to its mission," he said.